 In information theory, entropy is a measure of the uncertainty in a random variable.
-In this context, the term usually refers to the Shannon entropy, which quantifies the expected value of the information contained in a message.
+In this context, the term usually refers to the Shannon entropy, which quantifies the expected value of the message's information.

-The formula for entropy was introduced by Claude E. Shannon in his 1948 paper "A Mathematical Theory of Communication".
+Claude E. Shannon introduced the formula for entropy in his 1948 paper "A Mathematical Theory of Communication."

-Minus is used because for values less than 1 logarithm is negative, however, since
+Minus is used because for values less than 1, and logarithm is negative.
+However, since

 formula can be expressed as

-Formula, in this case, expresses the mathematical expectation of uncertainty and that is why information entropy and information uncertainty can be used interchangeably.
+In this case, the formula expresses the mathematical expectation of uncertainty, which is why information entropy and information uncertainty can be used interchangeably.